ojroques/python-sshcontroller/README.md

 ```

 #### 7. Run a command until an event is set
-If the argument `stop_event` is set when calling `run()`, the controller
+If the argument `stop_event` (a `threading.Event` object) is set when
-ignores `timeout` and stops only when the given event is triggered instead.
+calling `run()`, the controller ignores `timeout` and stops when the given
+event is triggered instead.
 This is especially useful when using threads.

 The example below starts two threads with an event attached to each one:
-one is pinging localhost, the other sleeps for 10s.
-When the sleeping threads
+one is pinging `localhost`, the other sleeps for 10s.
+When the sleeping thread
-has finished, the events are triggered to also stop the pinging thread.
+has finished, events are triggered to also stop the pinging thread.

 ```python
 import logging